 Three things you never leave the house without?

-Saint Jane Lip Gloss in Elixir, a hairbrush, and CBD mints.
+Lip gloss, a hairbrush, and CBD mints

 Favorite ways to wind-down at the end of the day?